 - Documented laboratory evidence of immunity to Measles, Mumps, and Rubella or Hepatitis B may be submitted in place of above vaccines.

-- Meningitis - One dose of meningococcal meningitis vaccine given on or after the student's 11th birthday.
-The college recommends that a dose be given within the last five years.
+- Meningitis - One dose of meningococcal meningitis vaccine given on or after the student's 16th birthday.
 Proof of vaccination must be presented prior to receiving your key.